 Are you or someone you love experiencing memory loss?

-Alzheimer’s and other various types of Dementia are becoming very common and is one of the most feared diseases for people over 65 years of age.
+Alzheimer’s and other various types of dementia are becoming very common and are one of the most feared diseases for people over 65 years of age.
 Currently in the United States there are over 5 million people who have been diagnosed with Alzheimer’s.
-Enhancing your understanding of common symptoms, the path for diagnosis and disease progression and the best care and treatment options available are important.
+Enhancing your understanding of common symptoms, the path for diagnosis and disease progression and the best dementia care and treatment options available are important.